Earth Observation for the Dutch Caribbean

 For this Thesis Lab we define four challenges, which we invite students to apply for.
 Students are encouraged to explore and use Copernicus data and services, as well as the very high resolution EO data in the Satellite Data Portal:

-• (i) Explore how EO data can be integrated into local practices and decision-making.
+• How can Earth Observation data be integrated into local practices and decision-making in the Dutch Caribbean?

-• (ii) The status of the application and implementation of the UN space treaties, and other space-related instruments, in the Dutch Caribbean (constituent countries and/or special provinces).
+• Assessing the status of the application and implementation of the UN space treaties, and other space-related instruments, in the Dutch Caribbean (constituent countries and/or special provinces).

 Depending on the exact topics of the thesis assignment, the appropriate experts and contacts from the Dutch Caribbean, Dutch space industry, and Dutch ministries, as well as Dutch universities will be contacted and involved.